Rent safe and private dog parks hosted by locals

 How to Train Your Golden Retriever thumbnail

-Golden Retrievers are generally considered intelligent and eager to please.
-They have a reputation for being quick learners — and they’re often used as working dogs in various roles, including search and rescue, therapy work, and obedience competitions.
+Dog lovers everywhere know Golden Retrievers as intelligent and eager to please.
+These fluffy canine companions have earned a reputation for being quick learners—and they're often used as working dogs in various roles like search and rescue, service work, therapy programs, obedience competitions, and more.

 Here’s an introductory guide on how to start training your Golden Retriever.
+We cover:

 Do Golden Retrievers learn differently than other dog breeds?

 Our canine companions develop new behaviors and form habits through the principles of both operant conditioning and classical conditioning.
-Almost all dog training is based on these two common learning theories!
+Almost all dog training is based on these two common learning theories.

 You can learn more about dog training theory in this article and about canine psychology in this one.
+Below we'll summarize some key concepts.

 Operant conditioning